gabe-santana/ReachUp/README.md

 - [ ] Web Application **(in progress)**
 - [ ] Cross-Platform Mobile App **(in progress)**

+## About Officers Contributors

+We're TI students in [Centro Paula Souza](https://www.cps.sp.gov.br) technical schools organization and this projects are our Term Paper that we decided make it open-source!

 ## Contributing

 For now, this project is being developed for a Term Paper, so we are paying more attention to our team and advisors but